-NEW YORK, March 20th, 2015 - A senior at Houghton High School in Houghton, MI, was named grand prize winner of the 5th annual Drive2Life PSA Contest, sponsored by The National Road Safety Foundation, Inc. (NRSF) with support from Scholastic, the global children's publishing, education and media company.
+NEW YORK, April 8, 2015 -- A senior at Houghton High School in Houghton, Mich., was named grand prize winner of the 5th annual Drive2Life PSA Contest, sponsored by The National Road Safety Foundation, Inc. (NRSF) with support from Scholastic, the global children's publishing, education and media company.

-Top prize-winner Julia Huuki, 18, submitted an idea public service message distracted walking.
-Her idea, titled "Would you Ever?" was chosen from more than 875 entries received from teens nationwide.
-Julia won a \$1,000 prize and will travel to New York City in April to spend two days working with producers of the nationally-syndicated TV series "Teen Kids News" to script, film and edit her winning PSA.
+Top prize-winner Julia Huuki, 18, submitted an idea for a public service message about distracted walking.
+Her idea, titled "Don't Be Stupid" was chosen from more than 875 entries received from teens nationwide.
+Julia won a \$1,000 prize and will travel to New York City in April to spend two days working with the producers of the nationally-syndicated TV series "Teen Kids News" to script, film and edit her winning PSA.
 The finished spot will debut at the Global Youth Traffic Safety Month kickoff in Washington, D.C.
-May 1st, and it will air later that month on some 225 TV stations nationwide.
+May 1, and it will air later that month on some 225 TV stations nationwide.